 Identifying a pop-out can be a little tricky because the companies selling them don't call them pop outs.
 A well built surfboard is usually made out of foam, fiberglass, and resin.
 If there are other materials listed in construction we would recommend proceeding with caution.

+HAND SHAPED: They consist of a solid piece of foam shaped entirely by hand from a block to a masterpiece.
+The only variation in construction comes from the human hands and the slight difference they will make from board to board.
+This is where the master shaper shows their pure craft in creating a true piece of rippable artwork!
 Think of it this way, any time something is built by hand, there is a certain level of finesse involved.
 Hand made furniture and hand built cars are two great examples.
 The craftsmanship, the attention to detail... it just takes it to a whole other level.
 It just feels better.
 You rub your hands over it and you can almost feel the passion emanating from it.

 Degree 33 makes high quality hand shaped and machine shaped surfboards.
 Machine shaped or hand shaped both have their place which we will explain.

 For the discriminating customer who has the extra money to go custom and wants to control every feature of their new board (color, size, fin boxes, glassing) we make custom hand shaped boards here in San Diego.
 We are proud to employ our master shaper Bill Minard as well as a dedicated glassing crew to build our custom shapes.